-

 BCG Vaccination (TB vaccine)

-Bacille Calmette-Guérin (BCG) vaccination is recommended when a child or adult is thought to have an increased risk of coming into contact with TB.
-The available BCG vaccine is safe, effective and remains the cornerstone of TB prevention.
+According to current national guidance, Bacille Calmette-Guérin (BCG) vaccination is recommended when a child or adult is thought to have an increased risk of coming into contact with TB.

-If BCG vaccine cannot be given at birth, it should be given at the earliest opportunity thereafter and should not be delayed, in order to protect the child before exposure to infection occurs (WHO Position Paper on BCG vaccine, 2018)
+In terms of childhood immunisation, BCG should be given at the earliest opportunity after the new-born heel prick test result are available, and should not be delayed, in order to protect the child before exposure to infection (WHO Position Paper on BCG vaccine, 2018).

 What is TB?